BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

     case lane
       when /deployAppetize/
         githubStatusUpdate(
-          context: 'Appetize iOs',
+          context: 'Appetize iOS',
           state: 'failure',
           url: "https://appetize.io/dashboard",
-          description: 'iOs build failed'
+          description: 'iOS build failed'
         )
     end
   end
 end
 {% endhighlight %}

-For Android, this is almost the same things, except we have to do some small business logic to found the apk generated by Gradle, with this private lane :
+For Android, it's almost the same things, except we have to do some small business logic to find the apk generated by `Gradle`, with this private lane :

 {% highlight ruby %}
 # find the path of the last apk build